WASHINGTON — Citigroup will pay $7 billion to settle an investigation into risky subprime mortgages, the type that helped fuel the financial crisis.

 "The comprehensive settlement announced today with the U.S. Department of Justice, state attorneys general, and the FDIC resolves all pending civil investigations related to our legacy RMBS and CDO underwriting, structuring and issuance activities, said CEO Michael Corbat.
 "We also have now resolved substantially all of our legacy RMBS and CDO litigation."

-The bank will take a pre-tax charge of about $3.8 billion because of the settlement during its second quarter.
+The bank will take a pre-tax charge of about $3.8 billion during its second quarter.

-Shares of Citigroup Inc. rose nearly 4 percent to $48.82 an hour before the U.S. stock market opened Monday.
+Shares of Citigroup Inc. rose more than 1 percent before the opening bell Monday.